nilima-sth/Vehicle_Plate_Extractor_addon/README.md

 ## Notes

 - If no token is configured, the module will ask you to configure it in `Settings`.
+Under Settings, there is Vehicle Plate Extractor and under the Plate Recognition, put the API token.
 - If no plate is detected, try a clearer image.
 - The addon uses the external Plate Recognizer service, so internet access from the Odoo server is required.